How to Apply to the SNAP Online Program

 2. Once approved, fill out and send your Online SNAP Letter of Intent to email@example.com.

-Rosie has prepared a template letter of intent for retailers to submit.
-Please reach out to email@example.com to request your LOI template.
+Rosie has prepared a Letter of Intent template for retailers to submit.
+Please reach out to firstname.lastname@example.org or your account manager to obtain this template.

 Per the USDA, the letter must include: